AnonymousAuthor000/Code2536/README.md

 You can use the default setting in all options.

-(5) Copy the modified codes to the source code:
+(5) Copy the congigurations and script to the source code:

 `cp ./files/kernel_files/* ./tensorflow-2.9.1/tensorflow/lite/kernels/`